 Metal Sculpture Classes in Philadelphia, Pennsylvania

-There are 4 schools within 25 miles of Philadelphia that have metal sculpture classes and programs.
-Read an overview of 3 schools' programs, requirements, and admission info and find out which school is the right one for you.
+Less than five miles from downtown Philadelphia are several schools that have metal sculpture classes and programs.
+Read an overview of three schools' programs, requirements, and admission info and find out which school is the right one for you.

 |Pennsylvania Academy of the Fine Arts||University of the Arts||Temple University|

 |Total Enrollment (2011)||349*||2,246*||36,855*|

 |Campus Setting||Large city||Large city||Large city|

 |Undergraduate Tuition & Fees (2012-2013)||$29,100*||$34,840*||$13,596 in-state; $23,422 out-of-state*|